Early Childhood development stages

 Since they can move, newborns are anxious to investigate their surroundings.
 The first steps—crawling and standing—are milestones in this period.
 As infants learn that items persist even while out of sight, their cognitive growth improves.

-To promote this time, parents may provide a secure, stimulating setting for exploration.
+Parents may promote this time by providing a secure, stimulating setting for exploration.
 Baby-proofing the house lets kids explore freely, building confidence.
-Simple games like peek-a-boo promote object persistence and socialisation, boosting cognitive and emotional development.
+Simple games like peek-a-boo promote object persistence and socialization, boosting cognitive and emotional development.

 Toddlerhood brings verbal explosions.
 Children quickly learn new words and phrases to convey their needs and wants.
 Curiosity and freedom drive their cognitive growth.
 They investigate and solve problems via trial and error.

-Toddlers start to learn how to get along with others and understand how others feel at this age.
+At this age, toddlers start to learn how to get along with others and understand how others feel.
 They form bonds with guardians and friends because they need warmth and company.
 They can follow easy directions and play make-believe, often copying what adults and other kids do.
 This shows that their brains are developing.

 Parents may promote social-emotional development via cooperative play and group activities.
 Building blocks or playing at home encourages creativity and collaboration.
 Talking about emotions helps kids develop empathy and self-awareness, creating the groundwork for good social relationships.

-An independent spirit characterises the “terrible twos”.
-Children express autonomy, challenge boundaries, and explore their individuality throughout this time.
+An independent spirit characterizes the “terrible twos.”
+Throughout this time, children express autonomy, challenge boundaries, and explore their individuality.
 Their cognitive development includes creative play and easy problem-solving.
-They study size, form, and colour, preparing for future learning.
+They study size, form, and color, preparing for future learning.

-Give them options and involve them in decision-making to encourage this period.
-Self-help skills like clothing oneself and cleaning toys boost self-confidence.
+To encourage this period, give them options and involve them in decision-making.
+Self-help skills like dressing oneself and cleaning toys boost self-confidence.
 Creative activities like painting or constructing with blocks foster creativity, cognitive development, and self-expression.

 By the time they are four, kids are getting ready to start going to school.
-The fact that they can concentrate better and follow instructions with more than one step demonstrates their brain development.
-They start to understand more complicated ideas, like time and numbers, which sets them up to do well in school.
+Their ability to concentrate better and follow instructions with more than one step demonstrates their brain development.
+They begin to understand more complicated ideas, like time and numbers, which sets them up to do well in school.

-Parents and educators may help this transition by fostering a rich, exploratory learning environment.
+Parents and educators may help this transition by fostering a prosperous, exploratory learning environment.
 Counting games, narratives, and creative projects improves cognition, creativity, and critical thinking.
-Offering socialisation and collaboration helps kids acquire the social skills they need for school.
+Offering socialization and collaboration helps kids acquire the social skills they need for school.

 Early Childhood Development and Play